brucefan1983/CUDA-Programming/README.md

 Source codes for my `CUDA` programming book

 ## 1. Warning
-* The code is still under development.
+* The codes are still under development.

 ## 2. About the book:
   * To be published by in early 2020.